Saturday 10 August 2024

 The railway bridge

-We immediately came to the railway bridge, where the skewed arch is built with Staffordshire Blue engineering bricks and which still forms an integral part of the still active minerals railway that runs along most of the length of the wood.
+We immediately came to the railway bridge, where the skew arch is built with Staffordshire Blue engineering bricks and which still forms an integral part of the still active minerals railway that runs along most of the length of the wood.
 Carrying on along the path that runs alongside the brook for much of its way, a few crags can be seen from a distance but they are not easily accessible.

 Anston Brook